Hablamos Español Insurance Companies We Work With

 What is restaurant business interruption insurance?

-Coverage that replaces lost revenue and pays continuing expenses when a covered loss forces you to close, with extra expense to help you reopen faster.
+Coverage that can replace lost revenue and help pay continuing expenses when a covered loss forces you to close, with extra expense to help you reopen faster.
+The details depend on your policy.

 How much business income coverage do I need?

-Enough to cover revenue and expenses for a realistic rebuild period.
+Enough to reflect revenue and expenses for a realistic rebuild period.
 Restaurants often underestimate how long a full kitchen rebuild takes, so the limit and restoration period matter.
+A review can size it.

 Does it cover an equipment breakdown shutdown?

 It can, when paired with equipment breakdown coverage.
-Whether a specific cause triggers business income depends on your policy.
+Whether a specific cause triggers business income depends on your policy, so it is worth confirming.

 RS